Equal Day and Equal Night, Ostara's circle brings the Light,

 Original Poem c.
 Celestial Elf

-Very grateful thanks to Lisa Thiel for personally granting me permission
+Grateful thanks to Lisa Thiel for permission to use her song,

 Ostara Song (c) 2005 Lisa Thiel via Sacred Dream .com